trilemma-dev/SwiftAuthorizationSample/README.md

 10. Your app's Info.plist **must** have an entry with [`SMPrivilegedExecutables`](https://developer.apple.com/documentation/bundleresources/information_property_list/smprivilegedexecutables) as its key and its value must be a dictionary.
-Each dictionary key **must** be a helper tool's filename; for example "com.apple.Mail.helper".
+Each dictionary key **must** be a helper tool's filename; for example "com.example.SwiftAuthorizationApp.helper".
 Each dictionary value **must** be a string representation of a code signing requirement that the helper tool satisfies.

 ### Satisfying These Requirements
 While Apple imposes numerous requirements, many of them only need to be configured once.
 For the remainder, this sample uses build variables and a custom build script to automate the process.
 In particular the build script handles:

-- The `SMAuthorizedClients` entry differing depending on whether it's a debug or release build
+- Generating the `SMPrivilegedExecutables` entry
-- The `SMPrivilegedExecutables` entry differing depending on whether it's a debug or release build
+- Generating the `SMAuthorizedClients` entry, with a code requirement that prevents downgrade attacks
 - Incrementing the helper tool's `CFBundleVersion` so that it can be updated
-- Ensuring the `Label` value matches the helper tool's filename
+- Ensuring the helper tool's launchd `Label` value matches the helper tool's filename

 Additionally the build variables, build scripts, and sample code are designed to avoid any duplicative hard coding of values such.
 If you follow the pattern used in this sample and ever wanted to change these values, you'd only need to